yvetteamoth06-gif/yvetteamoth06.github.i.o/Markdown_practice.md

 •How to create lists

 ## My Goals
-•I want to build a personal website: https://yvetteamoth06-gif
+•I want to build my personal website